jdcarbeck/CS3012-Bio/README.md

 Her work on the A-0 and subsequent iterations led her to her to the development of the first English-language data processing compiler, the FLOW-MATIC.
 Hoppers work on the ability to compile higher level code into machine code is the cornerstone for all modern software development.

+Hopper was also key-contributor in the development of COBOL programming language.
+The FLOW-MATIC compiler used to help form the basis for COBOL.

+COBOL

 ## Impact on Me and Software Development